 The Honda D16Y8 engine is a 1.6-liter, 16-valve, SOHC VTEC engine that is found in a variety of Honda and Acura vehicles.

-It is known for its high-revving capabilities and good power output.
 The engine was first introduced in 1996 and was used in a number of popular Honda models such as the Del Sol Si, Civic EX, and Civic Si, as well as the Acura 1.6 EL.

 The engine was also available in New Zealand and Pakistan under the code D16Y6.